luketjohnston/distance/readme.md

 Since the agent so far learns the distance function entirely through random actions, these transitions happen relatively infrequently (the agent's random walk needs to bring it all the way across the grid).
 In my initial experiments, I was not able to achieve 100% action accurracy on this environment.
-So, I added prioritized experience replay, a common and successful technique to deal with this 'problem' of rarely-seen transitions.
+So, I added prioritized experience replay, a common and successful technique to learn rarely-seen transitions more effectively.
 Below are the graphs for the learned action accurracy with and without prioritized experience replay.

 ![LoopEnv, no priority](images/loopenv_nopriority.png)